featuremine/tutorials/market-data01-feedhandler/README.md

     return 1;
 }
 ```
-This instance is saved within the connection context, ensuring its availability during the WebSocket callback.
-It's essential to note that we verify the `error` pointer to ascertain if an error has taken place.
+The Yamal instance is saved within the connection context, ensuring its availability during the WebSocket receive callback.
+It’s essential to note that we verify the `error` pointer to ascertain if an error has taken place.
 Such a methodology is consistently applied in both the `libfmc` and `libytp` libraries.
 Adopting this approach streamlines error management across these libraries, mitigating typical error-handling pitfalls inherent in C libraries.

 Yamal, in essence, is a series of memory-mapped linked lists.
 This architecture delivers impressive performance while retaining adaptability.
 The first list is used for data, while the second defines the logical data segmentation into `streams`.
 The `stream` is effectively a combination of a `peer` and a `channel`.
 Here, the `peer` indicates the data publisher, and the `channel` represents a global data category.
 The `YTP` or Yamal Transport Protocol outlines the procedure for data allocation to streams and the announcement of these streams within Yamal.